oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 13. In the **Endpoints** field, click the **OpenID Endpoint Configuration** link.
 Configuration details are displayed in a new tab.

 14. Note down the value of the **issuer** URL.
 It is in the format, `http://<keycloak-ip-address>:<port>/realms/<name-of-realm-you-have-created>`.
-For example, `http://198.51.100.1:8080/realms/MicroTx-Bankapp.
+For example, `http://198.51.100.1:8080/realms/MicroTx-Bankapp`.
 You'll need to provide this value later.

 15. Click **Save**.

+16. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder.
+This file contains sample values.
+Enter the values that you have noted down for the following fields under `security` in `UserBanking`.

+    * `clientSecret`: Enter the value of the client secret value that you had copied in step 11.
+    * `issuerURL`: Enter the URL that you had copied in step 14.
+    * `logoutRedirectURL`: Enter the URL in the format, `http://$CLUSTER_IPADDR/bankapp`.
+Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in Task 1.
+For example, `http://192.0.2.117/bankapp`.

+17. Save the changes you have made to the `values.yaml` file.

 ## Task 3: Build the Container Images for Sample XA Applications